jon-ram-mdit/Database-Structure-Cloning/readme.md

 # Steps to replicate Database in your System:

+To clone the database directy into your system you can import the SQL file (sample_database_2025-03-21_072910.sql) present in the root folder.
+This will clone our existing datbase in your system along with some sample data which might be helpful for you.

 Our backend system is made on Node.js runtime using the TypeScript programming language where the database schema is written on TypeORM.
 To clone this schema follow the following steps: